DevExpress/vscode-rushnav/README.md

 # RushNav

 Navigate to TypeScript type declarations and references.
+Quickly expand or reduce the selected text by logical code blocks (in TypeScript and JavaScript).
-You can also use bookmarks and markers to mark important parts of your code, and instantly return to these parts at any time.
+Use bookmarks and markers in TypeScript to mark important parts of your code, and instantly return to these parts at any time.

 ## TypeScript Type Navigation